 Vulnerability status: You can see a status bar with options to mark the status of the vulnerability.
 You can edit this status anytime.

-Network Configuration Manager categorizes the severity of vulnerabilities based on the "Base score" which is calculated based on a few metrics like Exploitability Metrics (Attack, Complexity, Authentication) and Impact Metrics (Confidentiality, Integrity, Availability).
+Network Configuration Manager categorizes the severity of vulnerabilities based on the "Base score" which is calculated based on a few metrics like Exploitability Metrics (Attack, Complexity, and Authentication) and Impact Metrics (Confidentiality, Integrity, and Availability).
 Here is the split up of how the severity is categorized:

 With "Advanced CVE search" you can globally search for all the vulnerabilities by searching using the vendor name, CVE ID, device OS number, version or a model.
-For eg: If you search "Cisco IOS 7000", all the vulnerabilities present in that particular model will be listed.
+For eg: If you search "Cisco IOS 7000", all the firmware security vulnerabilities present in that particular model will be listed.
 On further clicking it, you will be able to see all the details of the vulnerability corresponding to a particular CVE ID.

 Thus, Network Configuration Manager helps you achieve in-depth firmware vulnerability scanning and management.
 Also, check out firmware upgrade and firmware vulnerability widgets feature to know about bulk firmware upgradation and vulnerability dashhboards.
 Try out Network Configuration Manager using the 30-day free trial and see how you can manage firmware security vulnerabilities in your network!